Max-Vassilev/aws-journey/README.md

 ### EFS - Elastic File System:
 - **Definition**: Scalable, shared file storage for EC2 instances.
 - **When to Use**: For shared file storage across multiple instances.

+---

+## Lesson 4: Database Services

+### Aurora and RDS:
+- **Definition**: Managed relational databases, with Aurora providing higher performance for MySQL and PostgreSQL.
+- **When to Use**: For scalable, managed relational databases with high availability.

+### DynamoDB:
+- **Definition**: Managed NoSQL database for high-throughput, low-latency.
+- **When to Use**: For scalable NoSQL applications with low-latency requirements.

+---